AnnieShaffer/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to advise Louise if she should continue her KickStarter campaign at this time based on the data from other KickStarter campaigns.
+The purpose of this analysis is to advise Louise if she should continue her KickStarter campaign for her play *Fever* at this time based on the data from other KickStarter campaigns.

 ## Analysis and Challenges